Toni-Isalgue/4piTherm/README.md

 Absorbance (absorbance of the cylinder to model the standing human body, in per one) In this case, another file will be produced as result:

-Output file: TradSola.dat, ascii file, giving the equivalent radiant temperatures in the case without solar contribution, and with direct solar contribution, both for a receiving sphere and a receiving cylinder (human standing body model)
+Output file: -TradSola.dat, ascii file, giving the equivalent radiant temperatures in the case without solar contribution, and with direct solar contribution, both for a receiving sphere and a receiving cylinder (human standing body model)